Banque des Pays du Nord

 The Banque des Pays du Nord (BPN, lit.
 "Bank of the Northern Countries") was a bank headquartered in Paris, France, originally established in 1911 on the initiative of leading Danish and Swedish financiers.

 In 1943, it merged into the Union Européenne Industrielle et Financière (UEIF, lit.
 "European Industrial and Financial Union"), an investment bank established in Paris in 1920.
 The resulting entity was restructured in 1968, rebranded in 1970 as the Banque de l'Union Européenne (BUE, lit.
 "Bank of the European Union"), nationalized in 1982, acquired in 1983 by Paris-based Crédit Industriel et Commercial (CIC), and fully absorbed by the latter in 1990.

+History

 Banque des Pays du Nord

 Emil Glückstadt and Knut Agathon Wallenberg were instrumental in the creation of the BPN in 1911, and of its London counterpart the British Bank of Northern Commerce in 1912.

 The BPN was founded on by Denmark's Landmandsbanken, Norway's Centralbanken for Norge, and Sweden's Stockholms Enskilda Bank, together with Hoskier Bank and Hambros Bank.
 It targeted a wealthy French clientele, for which it leveraged its prestigious head office at 28, avenue de l'Opéra and adjacent 4-6, rue Gaillon.

 The Schneider-Creusot financial group acquired control of the BPN in 1929, following the deterioration of its prior privileged links with the rival Banque de l'Union Parisienne.
 It initially kept it separate from the UEIF, its other investment banking affiliate.